chipsalliance/rocket-chip/README.md

     Reading symbols from ./proj1.out...done.
     (gdb)

-Compared to Spike, the C Emulator is very slow, so several problems are encountered due to timeouts between issuing commands and response from the emulator.
-Thats why we should increase the `remotetimeout`.
+Compared to Spike, the C Emulator is very slow, so several problems may be encountered due to timeouts between issuing commands and response from the emulator.
+To solve this problem, we increase the timeout with the GDB `set remotetimeout` command.

 After that we load our program by performing a `load` command.
+This automatically sets the `$PC` to the `_start` symbol in our .elf file.

  	(gdb) set remotetimeout 2000
  	(gdb) target remote localhost:3333